 All gardeners know better than other gardeners. – Chinese Proverb

 The best part about organic pest control is that it boils down to doing what comes naturally.
 Instead of spending a lot of time and effort applying chemical pesticides that destroy all insects, find ways to work with Mother Nature in your vegetable garden.
-This can mean encouraging beneficial insects that dine on garden pests, building the soil to promote healthy plants, and choosing disease resistant crops that are suited to your growing area.
+This can mean encouraging beneficial insects that dine on garden pests, building the soil to promote healthy plants and choosing disease resistant crops that are suited to your growing area.
 After all, long before there were synthetic pesticides, there were gardeners.
 How did they manage?

-Here I’ve listed several of the more infamous garden pests you may encounter along with common-sense solutions for controlling them.
+On this page I’ve listed several of the more infamous garden pests you may encounter along with common-sense solutions for controlling them.
 This information is based on advice from Rodale’s Growing Fruits & Vegetables Organically:

 Cabbage Loopers – Cabbage Worms.
 Cabbage looper larvae are smooth, green caterpillars with two lengthwise white lines.
 Imported cabbage worms are velvety green caterpillars.
 Both worms chew large holes in the leaves of cabbage-family members.
 Handpick these destructive pests from plants whenever they are discovered and use floating row cover to prevent the adult moths from laying their eggs in your garden.
 Release trichogramma wasps, a tiny beneficial insect, to destroy eggs before they hatch.
 Apply Bt-kurstaki while cabbage caterpillars are still small.

 Colorado Potato Beetles.
 The adults are yellowish orange, 1/3-inch beetles with black stripes on their wing covers and black spots on their thorax.
 Their larvae are small, dark orange, hump-backed grubs.
 Both adults and larvae chew leaves and are the most important pest to potato crops in the United States.
 To get rid of potato beetles using organic control options, shake adults onto a ground cloth in early morning and dump in soapy water.
 Mulch plants early with straw and cover plants with floating row cover until mid-season.
-Release two to five spined soldier bugs per square yard of plants to go after the adults and use beneficial nematodes to attack the immature stages.
+Release two to five soldier bugs per square yard of plants to go after the adults and use beneficial nematodes to attack the immature stages.
 Choose resistant cultivars when possible.

 A Word About Bacillus thuringiensis (Bt) and GMOs:

 The basic mode of action for Bt is that the toxic crystal is activated and released in the insects highly alkaline gut.
 This changes the osmotic potential and membrane structure of the intestine.
 Once penetrated by the protein crystal the insect dies by poisoning from its stomach contents.
 This unique mechanism is what makes Bt harmless to birds, fish and mammals whose acidic gut cannot activate the crystal protein.

 The naturally occurring Bt toxin is produced and regulated within the bacterium versus modified crops which only contains the gene to synthesize the toxic protein.
 Bt is quickly degraded when exposed to sunlight so by the time the targeted insects are dead, so is the Bt.
 In modified crops, the synthesized protein remains protected and active throughout an entire season and without crop rotation resistance occurs.
 Targeted use of Bt products for insect control on properly managed plots have not resulted in insect resistance.
-When used appropriately Bt continues to be effective on cabbage worms, tent caterpillars, potato beetles, mosquitoes, black fly, and a variety of other insect pests.
+When used appropriately Bt continues to be effective on cabbage worms, tent caterpillars, potato beetles, mosquitoes, black fly and a variety of other insect pests.

 Cucumber Beetles.
 These one-quarter-inch, yellowish beetles have either black spots or lengthwise stripes.
 Larvae are small, whitish grubs.
 Cucumber beetles chew flowers and leaves of squash-family and other plants.
 Larvae feed on corn or squash-family roots.
 Both adults and larvae spread the mosaic virus and bacterial wilt.
 To control, inspect plants frequently and handpick any beetles that are found.
 Treat soil with beneficial nematodes.
 Apply floating row cover before beetles appear to prevent transmission of disease.
 Spray adults with botanical insecticides.
 Remove garden debris shortly after harvest to reduce overwintering sites.